Eight Rungs of the Giving Ladder

 8. The Highest: Giving money, a loan, your time or whatever else it takes to enable an individual to be self-reliant.

 It is too bad that most Americans are not following Maimonides’ sage advice.
-Think how much more money could be spent on much needed programs if donors would rise to even Level Number 4-giving before being asked.
-I encourage all of you to pick your favorite category or field (36 are included in the Guide) and learn about each charity in it and if you are satisfied with an organization's grade and like what it is accomplishing than send the charity a contribution before it has to incur the cost of asking you and thousands of others for one.
+Think how much more money could be spent on much needed programs if donors would rise to even Level Number 4--giving before being asked.
+I encourage all of you to pick your favorite category or field (37 are included on CharityWatch's Top Rated Charities list) and learn about each charity in it, and if you are satisfied with an organization's grade and like what it is accomplishing, then send the charity a contribution before it has to incur the cost of asking you and thousands of others for one.

 Perhaps if Maimonides were alive today, it’s what he would do.